Reducing Bubbles in Resin

-6. In moulds, some people use a dusting of complimentary mica powder to help decrease the surface tension of a mould.
+6. In moulds, some people use a dusting of complimentary coloured mica powder to help decrease the surface tension of a mould.
 Or some use a fine dusting of baby powder, which they say can help reduce the bubbles close to the mould.
 Keep in mind this effects the resin shine to dull as well. if wanting to use this method, use a soft & delicate paint (or better a makeup) brush to dust the powder in, then tap out any extra (from the mould), before pouring resin.
 While I have used mica in moulds, I have not personally used the baby powder option, but I have seen recommended by numerous casting artists.
 If you choose to try this method, practice on smaller pieces first to see if it works for your application.
 When ever trying anything new, it's best to practice on smaller pieces to get the hang of how it works for how you use your products.

-Another way to break surface tension, is to roll the resin around your mould/bezel before completely filling it.
+***Another way to break surface tension, is to roll a small amount of resin around your mould/bezel first, before completely filling it.
 If there are any bubbles showing at that time, it will be easier to pop the bubbles now, because there is less vertical space for them to move around in or get trapped under other resin.
 And for more intricate moulds, you may need to pick them up and manouver them around several times during pouring resin in.

 7. Any additions or inclusions can be another huge source of adding bubbles.
 They each can also have their own source of additional surface tension, or potential oils from fingers, or other possible contaminants that may get added to a piece.
 Sometimes the issue comes from contaminated tools.
 For some inclusions, it can be necessary to dip inclusions in resin prior to adding them into your mould/bezel to help break surface tension on those.
 Once you have dipped them into resin, put them gently into your mould/bezel on an angle, then carefully slide into place.
 When putting inclusions flat onto resin surface, you can easily trap bubbles underneath (they may or may not move outward during cure).

-8. Once your current resin session is done, go over the piece with a heat source to pop remaining bubbles.
+8. Once your current resin session is done, depending on item, go over the piece with a heat source to pop remaining bubbles.
 If it's a casting, you can use either a light fine mist spritz of 99% isopropyl alcohol, or barbecue lighter with adjustable to low flame, using caution.
 Do not allow flame to touch resin or come near mould.
 Some artists prefer using an embossing heat gun, or other gentle heat sources.
 Sometimes heat guns can blow dust or hair in the air into your piece, or the airflow can move your design off.
 We prefer to recommend the barbecue lighter gentle flame option never allowing flame to touch mould or resin.
 Another thing to be aware of with the heat gun, is some artists suggest use of a heat can start to cure the resin from the top, so you may be trapping the bubbles within.
 In castings, and trying to avoid adding heat, you can use a pipette or syringe to suck up bubbles.

 If it's a topcoating and larger type piece, use a propane torch with a wider flame thrower, and again, keep the flame from touching the resin or any surface.
 The butane chef torches can be used, but they tend to throw a pointy direct flame, so using it on a slight angle (if piece is wide enough) may save accidental singeing of resin.
-These chef torches are not ideal for moulds due to the pointy direct flame.
+These chef torches are not ideal due to the pointy direct flame they typically throw.

-Some people like to use a light misting of alcohol to pop bubbles, many resin manufacturers do not recommend this, as it could negatively affect the cure with pinholes or a splotchy finish (so be aware while it may reduce bubbles, it may possibly effect finish).
+Some people like to use a light fine misting of 99% isopropyl alcohol to pop bubbles, many resin manufacturers do not recommend this, as it could negatively affect the cure with pinholes or a splotchy finish (so be aware while it may reduce bubbles, it may possibly effect finish).
 This issue is typically only if someone overdoes the alcohol though.
 Sometimes overheating/ overtorching can cause wrinkles or crinkles in your finish.
 Be aware, certain colourants can also be responsible for any added oily residue on cured finishes.

-after much research & chatting with other resin artists, this is the heater I bought at Canadian Tire, for my basement studio space (During 50% off sale).
+After much research & chatting with other resin artists, this is the heater I bought at Canadian Tire, for my basement studio space (During 50% off sale).
 It doesn’t blow air around the room, (so no added movement of debris in the air potentially landing in curing resin work).
 It regulates the temp to what you set it at, so the room stays at a consistent temperature which is important through curing process.